BitcoinCacheMachine/BitcoinCacheMachine/dev_machine/README.md

 lxc cluster list
 ```

 You can inspect the `~/.bcm/clusters/DEV_MACHINE/` directory to view the files that were created.
-There should be a `lxd_endpoints` and `lxd_projects` directories.
+The `lxd_endpoints` and `lxd_projects` directories should exist.
 The LXD preseed file that was used to initialize the LXD daemon on the `dev machine` can be found at `~/.bcm/clusters/DEV_MACHINE/lxd_endpoints/local/lxd_preseed.yml`.
 This file contains sensitive password information and is thus git committed to ~/.bcm/.  `local` here refers to the LXD remote endpoint for your dev machine (local) which can be discovered by running `lxc remote list`.

-To continue this tutorial, jump over to the [$BCM_LOCAL_GIT_REPO/lxd/lxd/](../lxd/) directory to start deploying BCM infrastructure components to your local `dev machine`.
+To continue this tutorial, jump up and down to the [../lxd/](../lxd/) directory to start deploying BCM infrastructure components to your local `dev machine`.
+All the scripts in this directory are applied to your currently active LXC remote (`lxc remote get-default`).

 Once you have a properly configured LXD endpoint (`lxc info` and `docker info`), delve into the [$BCM_LOCAL_GIT_REPO/lxd/](../lxd/) directory.
 This is where you can deploy BCM data center components to any cluster-mode LXD endpoint.